openvinotoolkit/open_model_zoo/models/public/mask_rcnn_resnet50_atrous_coco/mask_rcnn_resnet50_atrous_coco.md

 ## Use Case and High-Level Description

-Mask R-CNN Resnet50 Atrous is trained on COCO dataset and used for object instance segmentation.
-For details, see a [paper](https://arxiv.org/pdf/1703.06870.pdf).
+Mask R-CNN Resnet50 Atrous trained on COCO dataset.
+It is used for object instance segmentation.
+For details, see the [paper](https://arxiv.org/pdf/1703.06870.pdf).

 ## Example